fmangane/perfom_filter_blast/README.md

 # perfom_filter_blast
-A pipeline to perform BLAST on several genomes using one specie as model and filtering of the output
+A pipeline to perform BLAST on several genomes using one specie as model and filtering of the output.
+Initial files to be provided : fasta format of the search protein model and for each genome fasta and gff annotations files.